 Time Frame for Refund: Within 7 working days with necessary documentation

-Where the student withdraws from the Course for any reason other than those set out in ‘Withdrawal for Cause’ above or ‘Force Majeure’ conditions described in Clause 9 of the standard Student Contract.
+Where the student withdraws from the Course for any reason other than those set out in ‘Withdrawal due to Non-Delivery of Course’ above:

-Amount: The amount refunded is based on when the student’s written notice of withdrawal is received, as indicated below, less application fees (non-refunable) and any 3rd party charges.
+Amount: The amount refunded is based on when the student’s written notice of withdrawal is received, as indicated below, less application fees (non-refundable).
+ICA charges are not considered Miscellaneous Fee.

 |% of the aggregate amount of the Course Fees and Miscellaneous Fees paid||If Student’s written notice of withdrawal is received|